Diffusion asymmetry of repulsive skyrmions in structured environment

-In this \textit{Letter}, we report the asymmetric diffusion of chiral skyrmions at finite temperature but in the absence of thermal gradient.
-The asymmetry of diffusion is generated by effective but nonsustained interactions between chiral skyrmions and a chiral gate.
-In Figs.~\ref{FIG1}(a) and~\ref{FIG1}(b), we show the system where skyrmions could interact with a chiral gate separating two chambers.
+In Figs.~\ref{FIG1}(c) and~\ref{FIG1}(d), we show the simulated system where many skyrmions can interact with \emph{an OAG} separating two chambers.
+These skyrmions can also interact with nearby skyrmions inside the chamber.
+Namely, both the skyrmion-wall and skyrmion-skyrmion interactions can play roles in the simulated system.
 The system is a rectangle ferromagnetic monolayer with interface-induced DM interaction and perpendicular magnetic anisotropy (PMA), which has typical magnetic parameters~\cite{Tomasello_SREP2014,Xichao_PRB2022B,Zhang_Laminar2023,Zhang_NL2023}: the saturation magnetization $M_{\text{S}}=580$ kA m$^{-1}$, exchange constant $A=15$ pJ m$^{-1}$, PMA constant $K=0.8$ MJ m$^{-3}$, and DM interaction parameter $D=3$ mJ m$^{-2}$.
 The length, width, and thickness of the system are equal to $600$ nm, $200$ nm, and $1$ nm, respectively.
-By locally enhancing PMA, we could fabricate barrier walls on the ferromagnetic layer~\cite{Juge_NL2021,Ohara_NL2021,Zhang_CP2021,Zhang_NL2023}, which form a confined geometry where two chambers with default PMA are separated by a wall with enhanced PMA of $10K$ [Figs.~\ref{FIG1}(a) and~\ref{FIG1}(b)].
+By locally enhancing PMA, we could fabricate barrier walls on the ferromagnetic layer~\cite{Juge_NL2021,Ohara_NL2021,Zhang_CP2021,Zhang_NL2023}, which form a confined geometry where two chambers with default PMA are separated by a wall with enhanced PMA of $10K$.
 The barrier wall width (in the $x$ dimension) is fixed at $28$ nm.
-Skyrmions cannot penetrate the barrier wall, however, a gate on the barrier wall with the opening width of $W$ may allow skyrmions to pass through.
-The gate placed near the upper border forms a chiral gate [Figs.~\ref{FIG1}(a) and~\ref{FIG1}(b)], while the gate placed at the center forms an achiral gate [Figs.~\ref{FIG1}(c) and~\ref{FIG1}(d)].
+Skyrmions cannot penetrate the barrier wall, however, a gate on the barrier wall with the opening width of $W$ may allow skyrmions to pass through [Fig.~\ref{FIG1}(a)].
+The gate placed near the upper chamber wall forms \emph{an OAG} [Figs.~\ref{FIG1}(c) and~\ref{FIG1}(d)], while the gate placed at the chamber center forms \emph{a centered symmetric gate (CSG)} [Figs.~\ref{FIG1}(e) and~\ref{FIG1}(f)].